hdshea/stock_database/sqlite_basics_notebook.md

 some queries to pull data into our R session.
-Here I will use direct `SQL` statements (e.g., `SELECT* FROM gics_temp`) with the `DBI` help function set `dbSendQuery` - which executes the `SQL` `SELECT` statement within the database and returns a results reference object - and `dbFetch` which uses the results reference object to pull the `SQL` statement results back into the R session in a data frame.
-Once finished with the results reference object, the `dbClearResults` function frees all resources (local and remote) associated with a result set - essential for good memory management.
+Here I will use direct `SQL` statements (e.g., `SELECT* FROM gics_temp`) with the `DBI` help function set `dbSendQuery` - which executes the `SQL` `SELECT` statement within the database and returns a *results reference object* - and `dbFetch` which uses the *results reference object* to pull the `SQL` statement results back into the R session in a data frame.
+Once finished with the *results reference object*, the `dbClearResults` function frees all resources (local and remote) associated with a result set - essential for good memory management.